ICELAND TRAVEL GUIDE CONTENTS

 You can opt to do this yourself if you’re traveling by camper van but you can also easily just go on a Golden Circle day tour which takes you to the best of Iceland’s waterfalls, lakes, and geysers

-Bathe in the Blue Lagoon
+Bathe in the Many Hot Springs

 The Blue Lagoon geothermal spa is one of the most visited attractions in Iceland and it’s no surprise why.
 This huge, milky-blue spa is a sight to behold, not to mention incredibly relaxing even with the masses of people around you.